×

 • A repayment programme: If you miss one or two payments, your lender can work with you to come up with a programme to pay back the debt.

-• Hardship: If something unexpected happens and you can't keep up your repayments, eg illness, a relationship ending, job loss, you might be able to apply for hardship.
+• Hardship: If something unexpected happens and you can't keep up your repayments (for example, illness, a relationship ending or job loss) you might be able to apply for hardship.
 This could change your repayment amounts or give you a repayment holiday.

 Payment problems